rynmurdock/CPPN-WGAN-GP/README.md

 See http://blog.otoro.net/2016/04/01/generating-large-images-from-latent-vectors/ for info on CPPN-GANs

-This generator utilizes a Wasserstein loss and produce color-images
+This generator utilizes a Wasserstein loss and produces color-images